MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ## <a name="filling-the-consumption-bin"></a>Filling the Consumption Bin

-This flow chart shows how the **Bin Code** field on production order component lines is filled according to your location setup.
+This flow chart shows how the **Bin Code** field on works order component lines is filled according to your location setup.

 ![Bin flow chart.](media/binflow.png "BinFlow")

-## <a name="see-related-training-at-microsoft-learn"></a>See related training at [Microsoft Learn](/learn/paths/pick-ship-items-business-central/)
+## <a name="see-related-microsoft-training"></a>See related [Microsoft training](/training/paths/pick-ship-items-business-central/)

 ## <a name="see-also"></a>See also